Buzkashi: Kyrgyzstan

 A photograph documents kokboru players in Kyrgyzstan around 1870; however, Kyrgyzstan's kokboru rules were first officially defined and regulated in 1949.
 Starting from 1958 kokboru began being held in hippodromes.
 The size of a kokboru field depends on the number of participants.

 Tajikistan

 The buzkashi season in Tajikistan generally runs from November through April.
 High temperatures often prevent matches from taking place outside of this period, though isolated games might be found in some cooler mountain areas.

 In Tajikistan and among the Tajik people of Tashkorgan in China's Xinjiang region, buzkashi games are particularly popular in relation to weddings as the games are sponsored by the father of the bride as part of the festivities.

 Pakistan

-In Pakistan Buzkashi has traditionally been very popular in the areas bordering Afghanistan.
-Although the sport is dying, it is still played by the Wakhi people of Hunza in Gilgit Baltistan and by the Pashtuns including Afghan Refugees in parts of Baluchistan.
+In Pakistan, buzkashi has traditionally been very popular in the areas bordering Afghanistan.
+Although the sport is dying, it is still played by the Wakhi people of Hunza in Gilgit Baltistan and by the Pashtuns including Afghan refugees in parts of Balochistan.